Conferences and Events

 Universal Credit – full steam ahead

 Universal credit “full service” is rolling out at an increasing pace.
 This informative half-day seminar looked at some of the issues that arise in areas transitioning to full service.

 Universal Credit – Understanding and Managing the Risks for Families

 London Thursday 14 September 2017

-This year's conference focused on the very real risks facing families as the roll out of Universal Credit continues.
+Our 2017 annual conference focused on the risks facing families as the roll out of Universal Credit continued.